 Our area guide for living in Swanscombe and Greenhithe offers a brief overview of the town, its neighbouring village and its attractions, properties, schools, history, council tax and public transport links.

 Swanscombe & Greenhithe snapshot

-This corner of Kent is where exciting things happen.
-First came Bluewater, then Ebbsfleet International train station and now residents eagerly await a £3.5 billion theme park on the Swanscombe Peninsula.
+This corner of Kent is where exciting things happen, first came Bluewater, then Ebbsfleet International train station.
 Excellent road links, leafy villages and some of Kent’s best new developments complete the picture.